Are Refinance Closing Costs Tax Deductible on Rental Property?

 Changes in cost basis result in changes in allowable depreciation

 Remember, the depreciation allowed is based on the property’s cost basis.
-The initial cost basis for investment property is the amount paid, the buyer’s closing costs, and the cost of any improvements made to the property.
+The initial cost basis for an investment property is the amount paid, the buyer’s closing costs, and the cost of any improvements made to the property.
 For example, suppose you pay $500,000 for a residential rental and determine that the land is worth $100,000, reducing the depreciable basis to $400,000.
 Suppose you had $50,000 in closing expenses and made $150,000 of improvements.
 At that point, the cost basis is $600,000.

 What if I decide to refinance the mortgage?